BladeZhenLei/Conjecture/README.md

 <br/>
 <strong>Comment</strong>
 <br/>
 This concerns the 2-partition of integers.
-Might be related to the general n-partition probability ditribution?
+Might be related to the n-partition (Gumbel) distribution)?
 <p/>